Universidad de Chile - Facultad de Economia y Negocios (FEN)

 Students on an exchange program will pay tuition and fees directly to UofSC.
 Housing, books, meals, and personal expenses will be paid in Chile.
 A single person living in a one-bedroom apartment in Santiago Centro, taking public transportation and generally being budget-conscious but still enjoying Santiago could live on $1,300 USD per month.
 Information on budgeting is available here.

 Students typically earn 12-15 credit hours per semester.
 The majority of the classes are taught in Spanish.
 However in recent years, the FEN has increased the number of business courses offered in English.
-Approximately ten classes are taught in English each semester.
+Approximately 15 to 20 classes are taught in English each semester.
 Please note that many courses require a background in quantitative reasoning.

 To see courses UofSC students have taken at this university, please reference the Registrar's Course Equivalency Table.